The aim was to build a new dairy of the highest welfare standards which would present dairy farming at its best.

 - Logistics of slurry handling and handling of animals requiring treatment.

-The building runs north to south.
+The farm building runs north to south.
 Yorkshire boarding has been fitted to the south gable allowing the passage of natural solar gain and increased airflow.
 Two 1 m steps within the stepped roof are completely open allowing daylight and airflow.

 A new feed fence has been designed so that 240 cows can eat at one time; the feed pass being increased from 4 m wide to 5 m wide.
 Mechanical scrapers were fitted, allowing for quicker removal of slurry.

-Operationally, the shed is designed so that ‘one person can fetch one cow in one minute’, it enables workers to focus on the job at hand rather than the humdrum of milking and most importantly it gives a better quality of life.
+Operationally, the shed is designed so that ‘one person can fetch one cow in one minute’, it enables workers to focus on the job at hand rather than the humdrum of milking and, most importantly, it gives a better quality of life.

 The project took ten months from start to finish at a total cost of £1.3 million and includes the following improvements: